iron-claw-972/iron-claw-972.github.io/blog.md

 The programming team discussed the structure of the robot’s program for this year’s game.
 Both novice and experienced programmers experimented with different sensors, like ultrasonic sensors and quadrature encoders, to determine the best way to monitor every action of this year’s robot.
 The team produced electronics test boards for our programmers to test their ideas, while our electrical team worked on developing the electrical board and our CAD team created a drive base design for the manufacturing and assembly team to produce.

 <img src="/assets/img/2018_blog/jody_teaching.JPG" alt="Programmers Discuss Code" class="picture-height"/>
-<h6>Programmers discuss code structure and autonomous strategies.</h6>
+Programmers discuss code structure and autonomous strategies.

 <hr />